cybrxkhan/RICE-for-CK3/README.md

 # Public Beta (Initial version 5/29/23, for vanilla patch 1.9.x)

 The public beta version of RICE is intended for vanilla's 1.9 patch and Tours & Tournaments update.
 Though it is stable, be aware that it is lacking some content and may be buggy. **Please carefully read the instructions and information below if you wish to use the beta.** Thanks for your understanding and patience!
+If you wish to leave feedback, fee

 # Manual Installation Steps